Intern with Breakthrough Listen

 Our scientists and engineers are pioneers in the development of software, instrumentation, and science strategy for the search for intelligent life on other worlds.
 We have access to substantial amounts of time on the planet’s largest telescopes, and connections and collaborations with some of the leading players in the tech industry.
 We’re also psyched that we get to wake up each day and hunt for aliens.

 Summer interns work at the cutting edge of the search.
 If you are motivated, work well as a member of a team, and can take initiative and responsibility for your own work, you’ll fit in well in our group.
-Interns have gone on to graduate school at UC Berkeley, Caltech, Columbia, Cambridge, and many other prestigious institutions, in addition to careers at Facebook, Google, and other leading companies.
+Interns have gone on to graduate school at UC Berkeley, Caltech, Columbia, Cambridge, Oxford, and many other prestigious institutions, in addition to careers at Facebook, Google, and other leading companies.

 Former interns